-I thought Math was a citadel, a gate with a system of locks and keys.
+I thought Math was a citadel, a gate with a high-security system of high-tech locks and keys.
 No one ever told me I could possibly pick the lock with a hairpin given the right twist and patience.
 That Math was no citadel but a wandering maze of interconnecting trails through a rainforest of trees and vines, fruits and flowers of different knowings.
 I should have known – mathematics is a plural, I always knew.
 And I know now it is from the Greek μάθημα (máthēma), which means learning, study, science.
 Mathematics = the sciences, the studies of, the learnings.

 “And what’s this – a treatise?”
 Fritz reads over my shoulder, then laughs as he reads aloud, “Math-ity obsession with simplicity trumps again?”